 Recent terms added to the USGS Thesaurus

-acid-base accounting, acid neutralizing potential, biological soil crusts, carbon flux, coal ash, environmental proxies, microplastic contamination, Mesoproterozoic, Paleoproterozoic, PFAS, platinum-group elements, produced water, slag, solid industrial waste material, structure from motion, and thermal maturation.
+acid-base accounting, acid neutralizing potential, bioenergetics, biological soil crusts, carbon flux, coal ash, conceptual modeling, ecosystem resilience, environmental proxies, fluid migration, ground failure, induced seismicity, microplastic contamination, Mesoproterozoic, modeling, Paleoproterozoic, PFAS, physical modeling, platinum-group elements, produced water, protected areas, slag, solid industrial waste material, state and transition modeling, structure from motion, and thermal maturation.

 study areas, contouring, lakebed acoustic reflectivity, lakebed characteristics, stratigraphic thickness, laboratory experiments, electrical resistivity imaging, continuous resitivity profiling, magnetotelluric surveying, and ground penetrating radar.